“Icebergs loomed up and fell astern and we never slackened. It was an anxious time with the Titanic’s fateful experience very close in our minds”.

 The Maiden Voyage

 A wooden deck and some photographs are displayed here in this fifth gallery.
 This place pictures Titanic’s boat deck and visitors are able to walk across it and enjoy sitting there looking at the view of the harbour and the docks.
 Some photos of the ship taken by Father Francis Browne are presented too.
-He was on board of the ship on its trip from Southampton to Cobh.
+He was on board the ship on its trip from Southampton to Cobh.

 April 1912 was the year when Titanic sank and this gallery displays the incident.
 The sound of Morse code SOS messages can be heard clearly.
 Other materials about sinking are introduced too.
 For example, photographs of the sinking, audio recordings for survivors, press coverage of the incident.
 The famous iceberg is brought to life by a wall of 400 life jackets and a picture of Titanic sinking.

-The Titanic’s aftermath are documented here in this gallery.
+The Titanic’s aftermath is documented here in this gallery.
 A replica of one of the ship’s lifeboats used to save passengers is displayed.
 On both sides of the lifeboat, visitors can get to know all the British and American inquiries concerning the end of the Titanic.
 There are also interactive screens displaying the crew and passengers names.

 Myths & Legends